w3c/json-ld-wg/README.md

 If you need to make edits to the IRC log before generating the output (due to incorrect scribenick or similar), you can download the W3C logs from URLs such as `https://www.w3.org/2018/07/06-json-ld-irc.txt`.
-Once downloaded, you can reference that input document directly (rather than using the automagic date-based retrieval).
+Once downloaded, you can reference that input document directly (rather than using the automatic date-based retrieval).

 For example: